Public Health (DrPH)

 - Use best practice modalities in pedagogical practices

-As a DrPH student, you will be required to complete a Residency.
+As a DrPH student, you will be required to complete an Applied Practice Experience (APE).
 The office of the Practice Coordinator at the College of Public Health has agreements with many exciting sites.
 These sites reflect the current Public Health job market and include agencies such as Georgia Department of Public Health and District Health offices, Centers for Disease Control and Prevention, U.S. Environmental Protection Agency, Children’s Healthcare of Atlanta, American Red Cross, local hospitals and non-profits.
 New agreements can be coordinated upon request.

 The following is a timeline and checklist for field placement along with links to all of the forms you will need.
-For more detailed information on the Residency process, please refer to your DrPH Residency Manual.
+For more detailed information on the Residency process, please refer to your DrPH Applied Practice Experience Student Manual (PDF).
 Read everything carefully; you are responsible for all submissions and deadlines.
-If you have any questions, please contact CPH Field Placement & Practice Coordinator at firstname.lastname@example.org
+If you have any questions, please contact CPH Field Placement & Practice Coordinator at firstname.lastname@example.org.

 Pre-Field Experience (Begins 2 Semester Before)